Wondering how to get more people to visit your LinkedIn Profile?

 "In Senior Manager and Director of Sales roles, I’ve built trust among customers and captured market trends in the oil and gas industry… with new sales channels and alliances that grew revenue 123%.
 I enjoy the challenge of creating a competitive edge through increased brand recognition and high-performance sales team mentoring."

-This type of Summary language employs more robust keyword content than a resume summary -- which is a key reason you shouldn’t duplicate your resume on your LinkedIn Profile.
+This type of About language employs more robust keyword content than a resume summary -- which is a key reason you shouldn’t duplicate your resume on your LinkedIn Profile.

 [Related: The Top 25 Keywords for Your Job Search.]